 Nimble OS 3 introduces the concept of folders.
-In VVol speak, a folder is essentially a storage container.
-When a VVol managed folder is created Nimble automatically creates a VVol Storage Container.
+In vVols speak, a folder is essentially a storage container.
+When a vVols managed folder is created Nimble automatically creates a vVols Storage Container.
 Nimble folders are used to group volumes together for a common purpose.
 A folder can optionally impose a capacity limit for volumes which belong to the folder.
-In the case of VVols, a capacity limit is mandatory, although administrators can adjust the logical size of the container when necessary.
+In the case of vVols, a capacity limit is mandatory, although administrators can adjust the logical size of the container when necessary.
 From the Nimble UI, simply click “New Folder” and complete the wizard which pops up:

 Array Storage Capability Profiles and Storage Profiles

 The following data services are available when configuring storage capability profiles.